-- 5.01 The Board of Directors is encouraged to establish an internal audit function to develop an appropriate internal audit framework that commensurate with the fund management company's business. - 5.02 The internal audit function may be carried out internally or may be outsourced in the manner specified in the Guidelines on Outsourcing for Capital Market Intermediaries (Outsourcing Guidelines). - 5.03 Notwithstanding that the fund management company's internal audit function may be outsourced, the Board of Directors must ensure that the internal audit framework includes- - (a) planning, controlling and recording all internal audit work performed; - (b) recording all findings, conclusions and recommendations of the internal audit work performed; and - (c) producing an internal audit report at the conclusion of each internal audit work. - 5.04 The Board of Directors must review the internal audit report and ensure that all matters raised in the internal audit report are resolved in a manner that does not jeopardise or prejudice clients' interests.
+- 5.01 The Board of Directors is encouraged to establish an internal audit function to develop, implement and maintain an appropriate internal audit framework that commensurate with the fund management company's business. - 5.02 The internal audit function may be carried out internally or may be outsourced in the manner specified in the Licensing Handbook. - 5.03 Notwithstanding that the fund management company's internal audit function may be outsourced, the Board of Directors must ensure that the internal audit framework includes- - (a) planning, controlling and recording all internal audit work performed; - (b) recording all findings, conclusions and recommendations of the internal audit work performed; and - (c) producing an internal audit report at the conclusion of each internal audit work. - 5.04 The Board of Directors must review the internal audit report and ensure that all matters raised in the internal audit report are resolved in a manner that does not jeopardise or prejudice clients' interests.